CyrilVillanda/DGTL13007-Project-Files/README.md

 ---------------------------------------------------

-Here is a somewhat updated Itch.io link for the game https://cyrilv.itch.io/test-1
+Here is a somewhat updated (whenever i get the time to update files) Itch.io link for the game: https://cyrilv.itch.io/test-1